Mariana Ximenes: 2011–present: As Brasileiras, Guerra dos Sexos and movies

 In 2011, Due to the success of her character in Passione, Rede Globo decided to keep her away from the small screen for some time.
 She produced the film Um Homem Só by herself in addition to starring in the film.
 In May 2012, she was part of the cast of the series As Brasileiras in the episode "A Adormecida de Foz do Iguaçu", playing the seductive character Liliane.
 She made her comeback in the Portuguese voice over translation for 31 minutos, la película, for the voice of Cachirula's character.
 She was also confirmed to star in the Guerra dos Sexos as Juliana.
 Shortly afterwards she was part of the film Os Penetras with Eduardo Sterblitch and Marcelo Adnet.
 She also starred in the film O Gorila by the filmmaker José Eduardo Belmonte, as a seductive character.

 In 2013, she starred in the movies O Uivo da Gaita and O Rio nos Pertence! by Ricardo Pretti.
 Mariana performed a vedette cabaret in Joia Rara.
-In 2015, she was auditioned for A Regra do Jogo but in March 2015, Rede Globo announced that Vanessa Giácomo was selected for the role.
+In 2016, she starred the successor of Totalmente Demais, Haja Coração, together with Malvino Salvador.

 Personal life

 Relationships

 Mariana Ximenes and Pedro Buarque de Hollanda met at a party in 2001.
 They soon began cohabitating and considered themselves a "married couple."
-They traveled together, and Mariana starred in a film produced by him, A Mulher do Meu Amigo.
+In 2008, Mariana starred in a film produced by him, A Mulher do Meu Amigo.

-Soon after, confirmed her separation from Pedro.
+In 2009, confirmed her separation from Pedro.
 She stated that, "We parted cordially and maintain a friendship: alone and quiet".